-Now that you understand ROI a little, you may be wondering what is the return in for investment on games you want to wager on?
+Now that you understand ROI a little, you may be wondering what is the return of investment on games you want to wager on?
 This depends upon your rate of success.

 That will mean that you actually need to win more than 50% of the time to actually start earning money.
 You might be a person who wins around 50% and is a break-even sports bettor.
 That may be good if you just want to spend a fun afternoon or evening betting on football, basketball, hockey, or some other sports, but it is not a way to earn money.
 The best and easiest way to increase your win ratio and get a better ROI on your bets is to follow betting experts.
-Betting experts are usually long term winning players with a much greater ROI on their bets than the happy gamblers.
+Betting experts are usually long-term winning players with a much greater ROI on their bets than just happy bettors.

 So, let’s look at how the ROI works.
 To do so, we will choose a rather simple example.

 Say you place three bets on Sunday, betting $100 on each of the contests.
 Now, understand that you most likely lost at least $60 simply by placing these bets because of fees.
 If you win on two of those games (with odds and payouts the same in each game for this example), you would win $100, but you lost $60 in fees.
 That leaves you with an ROI of $40/$300, which is 13.3%.
 Not bad, but that may not do much more than pay for your drinks at the bar.

 However, it is a big improvement over what a person will likely gain by investing in stocks.
 The average stock increases in value of no more than 1% in a week’s period of time.
 If you took that same $300 and bought 30 shares of a stock at $10 each and saw a 1% change, you would earn $3.
 Your investment in gambling would be far superior.